fxnn/gopath/README.md

 * `assert.go`: assertions just return an error object if they fail

+## Related Work

+The GitHub project [go-on/queue](https://github.com/go-on/queue) also provides a way for elegant error handling in Go, but is not restricted to path operations.
+It rather allows you to execute any sequence of functions with separated error handling.
+However, that approach needs some amount of extra code and may reduce code readability, while this GoPath aims to support a readable notation of path operations.

 ## License (MIT)

 Licensed under the MIT License, see [LICENSE](LICENSE) file for more information.